RetroPie/RetroPie-Docs/docs/Memory-Split.md

 ![gpu](https://cloud.githubusercontent.com/assets/10035308/10713855/53c539b8-7a93-11e5-9016-2117e8a890ad.png)

-## Raspberry Pi 4
+## Raspberry Pi 4 and later

-On the Raspberry Pi 4 the 3D component of the GPU has its own memory management unit (MMU), and does not use memory from the `gpu_mem` allocation.
+On the Raspberry Pi 4 and later models, the 3D component of the GPU has its own memory management unit (MMU), and does not use memory from the `gpu_mem` allocation.
 Instead memory is allocated dynamically within Linux.
-Increasing this amount can ***harm*** emulation performance.
+Increasing this amount will not help emulation and it's recommended that it's not increased from the defaults set by the OS/Firmware.

 ### Kodi